Management of international workforce mobility, business immigration, and secondment of foreign employees in France, available in French and English.

 Majorelle Mobility training in corporate immigration

-- HR Directors, HR Business Partners
+- HR Directors, HR Managers, and HR Business Partners (HRBP)

-- Recruitment managers
+- Recruitment officers